Autism and Bathing Issues

 Bathing is an essential aspect of our personal hygiene.
 While baths are famous for their unique soothing effect, children with autism often find this activity challenging for a variety of reasons.
+Implementing ABA therapy at home can help create structured routines that make bath time more manageable and enjoyable for them.

 In this article, we will look at why children with autism may struggle with bathing and how to make bath time fun for them.